mishudark/django-chuck/doc/customization/writing_a_command.rst

 The ``handle`` function will get two parameters ``args``, the parsed command line arguments, and ``cfg``, a dictionary of all config settings.
 Just pass them to the constructor of the ``BaseCommand`` and you will always get either the arg value or config value if you call the property directly on your command object.

 Let's say you define a new parameter ``myurl`` the user will automatically be allowed to set it either on the command line or in his config file by defining the ``dest`` value.
-You dont have to care where the parameter comes from you can just call ``self.myurl`` and will get the arg value, config value or None.
+You don't have to care where the parameter comes from you can just call ``self.myurl`` and will get the arg value, config value or None.

 The ``BaseCommand`` class also gives you some helper functions.